 "Absolutely," Kamangar said.
 "Absolutely."

 Authorities say Murray gave Jackson a fatal dose of propofol.
 Murray has pleaded not guilty to involuntary manslaughter.

-The witness, one of the experts who evaluated Murray's actions for the California Medical Board, expressed dismay about the drugs Murray gave the pop star, his failure to immediately call police dispatchers for help, and his lack of monitoring and record-keeping.
+The witness, one of the experts who evaluated Murray's actions for the California Medical Board, expressed dismay about the drugs Murray gave the pop star, his failure to immediately call 911 for help, and his lack of monitoring and record-keeping.